godfredakpan/miva-schools/README.md

+# Introduction

+### 1. Introduction:

+Welcome to EDTech!
+This document provides instructions on how to set up, run, and test the project.
+The platform allows users to access video lessons, make notes, and participate in quizzes.

+### 2. Prerequisites:

+Before starting, ensure you have the following tools installed on your machine:

+- Node.js (v14 or later)
+- npm (comes with Node.js)
+- MongoDB (installed and running)

+### 3. Setup
+1. Backend
+- npm install
+- npm start
+2. Frontend
+- cd frontend
+- npm start
+3. Database
+- connect to mongodb.. e,g
+PORT=3001
+MONGODB_URI=mongodb://localhost:27017/online-learning-db

+### 4. Testing
+- npm test

+###

 # A - Main Flow

 The main flow of the web application involves users interacting with the system to access courses, view videos, make notes, and participate in quizzes.
 Below is the step-by-step main flow: